blast-cu/blast-cu.github.io/_pages/home.md

 * Explainable, knowledge-infused NLP methods (e.g. structured prediction, relational learning and neuro-symbolic methods)
 * Interactive and human-in-the-loop learning for NLP
-* Discourse analysis and argument mining
+* Discourse, pragmatics and argumentation
 * Narrative modeling and understanding
-* Text as data: the study of social and cultural phenomena through the computational analysis of language
+* Text as data; the study of social and cultural phenomena through the computational analysis of language